blessiingab/alu_regex-data-extraction-blessiingab/README.md

 # Regex Data Extraction

-This project demonstrates how to extract various types of structured data from unstructured text using the power of **Regular Expressions** in Python.
+This project demonstrates how to extract various types of structured data from unstructured text using the power of Regular Expressions in Python.

-## Ì¥ç Extracted Data Types
+##  Extracted Data Types

 The script detects the following: